Manufacturers are increasingly choosing puncture repair kits over spare tyres. But how do you use them?

 If you’ve got a new car, you’ll likely have a tyre puncture repair kit in it instead of a spare wheel.
 It’s no longer a legal requirement to carry a spare tyre and jack in your car.

-We’ll take you through the basics of a puncture repair kit and how to use one, so you’ll be ready if the time comes.
+Here we take you through the basics of a repair kit and how to use one, so you’ll know how to repair a puncture if the time comes.

 What’s in a tyre puncture repair kit?

-A puncture repair kit will help you get back on the road so you can have a proper repair at a garage.
+A puncture repair kit could help you get back on the road so you can head to a garage for a proper repair.
+It also means you won’t have to change the tyre yourself.

 It’ll usually consist of: